oJoeeev/project/README.md

 My final problem is the galery, i couldnt add multiple images via html file, instead i had to do a long winded way by creating a div for each image and keeping the style the same so the gallery would work efficiently (i do apologise)

+Project was tested with google chrome and its emulator and only social icons were out of place.

 MISSED FEATURES
 <br>
 There was a couple of features I wanted to implement but didnt have time to complete them.